-1 Goal Name Preserve the City's Housing Stock Goal Description The City aims to help preserve the City's housing stock by acquiring and/or rehabilitating housing units.
-The units rehabilitated may be owner occupied units or vacant units that are purchased for resale to low- and moderate-income homeowners or rental housing purchased for rehabilitation by nonprofit affordable housing providers.
+1 Goal Name Preserve the City's Housing Stock Goal The City aims to help preserve the City's housing stock by acquiring and/or rehabilitating housing units.
+The units Description rehabilitated may be owner occupied units or vacant units that are purchased for resale to low- and moderate-income homeowners or rental housing purchased for rehabilitation by nonprofit affordable housing providers.
 The City also constructed affordable housing on City owned lots with Unifour Consortium HOME Funds.
 These homes were sold to income eligible homebuyers in 2021.
 This program was so successful that they City entered into a partnership with a local developer by selling lots on which they will construct affordable housing with deed restrictions to maintain affordability to future home buyers.
 In October, 2022 these homes were sold to qualified low-moderate-income homeowners.
 In March of 2023 the City sold 10 additional lots to this developer in order to construct the next phase of the affordable housing with deed restrictions to maintain affordability to future home buyers.
 This allows the City to assist with affordable housing and infill development faster as the developer can construct up to 10 houses at a time.
-There are approximately six additional lots available for the construction of affordable single-family homes with a potential phase III being planned for 2024.
+There are approximately six additional lots available for the construction of affordable single-family homes with a potential phase III being planned for late 2024-early 2025.

 2 Goal Name Public Infrastructure and Facility Improvements Goal Description It is anticipated that at least 4000 persons living in low to moderate income neighborhoods will benefit from improvements to public infrastructure through funding provided by this Annual Action Plan.
 These public infrastructure improvements may include but are not limited to facility improvements, park improvements, and street and sidewalk improvements.
-4 Goal Name Homeless Services and Prevention Homeless Services and Prevention Goal Description This plan will provide funding to Exodus Homes for a Transportation and Employment Coordinator; to support the Hickory Soup Kitchen staff as they serve hot meals to those in need; and to also assist the Family Care Center with funding to support their case manager position as they help families transitioning from homelessness into their housing program.
-5 Goal Name Provide Services to Persons Living with HIV/AIDS Goal Description This annual action plan will provide funding to ALFA in order to provide support for a case manager position that will assist persons living with HIV and AIDS to ensure that they receive necessary health care, housing, and other needed services.
-6 Goal Name Increase Fair Housing Outreach and Awareness Goal Description Conduct fair housing outreach and education activities for citizens and housing professionals.
-8 Goal Name Increase Entrepreneurship Opportunities Goal Description The city will provide grants to low/mod income business owners.
+3 Goal Name Homeless Services and Prevention Goal Description This plan will provide funding to Exodus Homes for a Transportation and Employment Coordinator; to support the Hickory Soup Kitchen staff as they serve hot meals to those in need; and to also assist the Family Care Center with funding to support their case manager position as they help families transitioning from homelessness into their housing program.
+4 Goal Name Provide Services to Persons Living with HIV/AIDS Goal Description This annual action plan will provide funding to ALFA in order to provide support for a case manager position that will assist persons living with HIV and AIDS to ensure that they receive necessary health care, housing, and other needed services.
+5 Goal Name Youth Services Goal Description The City plans to provide funding to support education initiatives for at-risk school age students.
+6 Goal Name Increase Entrepreneurship Opportunities Goal Description The city will provide grants to low/mod income business owners.
 Funds can be used to purchase business equipment, inventory, marketing or other similar expense.
 The City also operates a small business loan program that provides funds to businesses that create jobs for low/moderate income persons.
 Funds can be used to purchase business equipment and for working capital.
+7 Goal Name Increase Fair Housing Outreach and Awareness Goal Description Conduct fair housing outreach and education activities for citizens and housing professionals.